 TCU believes that housing is an important part of the fraternal experience.
 Currently, 24 chapters have facilities on campus.
 These facilities are university-owned and are each supervised by a Graduate Hall Director.

 - The Worth Hills Village residential community opened 2017.

 - There are 757 residential spaces in fraternity and sorority chapter facilities.

 - 11 Hall Directors and 25 Resident Assistants are employed by Fraternity and Sorority Life.

 Current, Future, and Potential Residents:

 All communication regarding chapter facilities comes from the Office of Fraternity & Sorority Life.
 For any questions about a chapter facility, please email at email@example.com or call 817-257-7281.

 Move In Information for Fall 2023

-- Sorority Move In will occur on August 7th, 2022 beginning at 8am.
-Residents will receive a scheduled time slot and instructions for your move in time.
+- Sorority Move In will occur on August 6, 2023.
+Residents will receive a scheduled time slot and instructions regarding their move-in time via their TCU email.

 For any questions or concerns that require immediate assistance, please contact your RA and/or Hall Director for a prompt response.